Md-Tur/honda-zone/README.md

-# It's a project on Motorbike using react
+# Honda Zone

+## Live site link
 This project is created with react. it's responsive site for desktop & mobile.
 From here an user can choose his dream bike & can buy it.
-Here is live site link of this project: [Honda Zone](https://github.com/facebook/create-react-app).
+Here is live site link of this project: [https://euphonious-paletas-6bc295.netlify.app/](https://euphonious-paletas-6bc295.netlify.app/).

 ## Available Scripts